We've independently reviewed this article to make sure it's as accurate as we can make it.

-Even though it is fine for you to use substances such as baking soda or vinegar to clean the inside of your oven, you should be careful if you use anything stronger than that.
-If you use strong cleaning solutions, you are going to leave behind foul odors that are going to burn when you turn on the oven again.
+Even though it’s fine for you to use substances such as baking soda or vinegar to clean the inside of your oven, you should be careful if you use anything stronger.
+Strong chemical cleaning solutions will leave behind foul odors that burn when you heat your oven.

-In general, you should not need anything stronger than baking soda, vinegar, water, and detergent to clean your oven.
-If you are reaching for something stronger than this, then you may want to think about what might be wrong with your oven.
+You should not need anything stronger than baking soda, vinegar, water, and detergent to clean your oven.

 Remember that your oven also has a self-cleaning solution.
-You should make sure you put this to work for you as well.
+You should also make sure you put the self-cleaning feature to work for you.
 If you can stay away from strong, overpowering cleaning solutions, you should be able to avoid the foul odor left behind by other cleaning substances.

 #4 Check the Oven Insulation